AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs

 \subsection{Failure Modes in Image Generation Models}

-Text-to-image generation models such as DALL·E 3 and Stable Diffusion have made rapid progress in image quality, but continue to face challenges in commonsense reasoning, fairness, and scene composition.
+Text-to-image generation models such as OpenAI: DALL·E 3 and Stability AI: Stable Diffusion 3.5 Large have made rapid progress in image quality but continue to face challenges in commonsense reasoning, fairness, and scene composition.
 Recent evaluations have shown systematic biases and reasoning failures in these models, raising questions about their true semantic understanding.
-Commonsense-T2I Challenge showed major failures in reasoning; DALL·E 3 scored approximately only 48\% accuracy \citep{commonsense}.
-A biased survey identified a lack of evaluation frameworks and coverage of non-binary identities \citep{bias}.
-Similarly, a diffusion model survey highlighted specific weaknesses like generating multiple objects and rare concepts; proposed layout and attention improvements sought to improve the model \citep{diffusion}.
-Although this work identifies critical weaknesses in generative performance, it remains unclear whether these are shared with interpretive failures in vision-language models or whether they have been directly compared to correlating tasks within varied-architecture MLLMs.
+Commonsense-T2I Challenge shows major failures in reasoning: DALL·E 3 attains an accuracy of only approximately 49\% \citep{commonsense}.
+A biased survey identifies a lack of evaluation frameworks and coverage of non-binary identities \citep{bias}.
+Similarly, a diffusion model survey highlights specific weaknesses like generating multiple objects and rare concepts; proposed layout and attention improvements seek to improve the model \citep{diffusion}.
+Although this work identifies critical weaknesses in generative performance, it remains unclear whether these weaknesses are shared with interpretive failures in vision language models or whether they have been directly compared to correlating tasks within varied-architecture MLLMs.